Real Estate Blogging Is Not an Option

 If you're not blogging, you're losing ground to the competition who is doing it well.
-When blogs first started they were just "diary like" personal musings, not anything anyone would be interested in if they didn't already know the blogger.
-But, when business found that Google and the other search engines were giving SEO clout to blog posts because they were fresh and continuing content, the blogging world changed.
+When blogs first started they were just "diary-like" personal musings, not anything anyone would be interested in if they didn't already know the blogger.
+When business found that Google and the other search engines were giving SEO clout to blog posts because they were fresh and continuing content, the blogging world changed.
 First, let's differentiate between your website's "static" content and blog content.

 Static Real Estate Website Content

 This is content that you publish once and rarely change or add to.
 These are usually site pages, such as your About and Contact pages.
 This would also normally be content about what you do, your services, your market area of service and stuff that will not normally change often or at all.
 It does contribute to SEO search position, so do the keywords/phrases thing right, and do branding.

 Static content gets indexed by the search engines not long after you publish it.
 Without additional content, here's how the search engine robots react:

 - On the first visit when new static content is crawled, it is indexed in the engine.

 - Another visit by the robots could happen in days, weeks or even months.